ansyblenetwork/arrpiano/_posts/2021-05-22-consonance.md

 </div>

 Although the twelve notes can be [discovered and justified]({% post_url 2021-05-21-twelve-notes %}) by seeking perfect fifths (and octaves) alone, one can ask about relationships between non-adjacent notes - those which are not separated by a perfect fifth.

-> Here's an attempt at a quote.
->
-> Here's a second line

-Herels a ine after the quote

-> Here's another quote.
-> Here's a line with no new space

-> Here's a second line.